Electrochemical migration

 Electrochemical migration (ECM) is the dissolution and movement of metal ions in presence of electric potential, which results in the growth of dendritic structures between anode and cathode.
 The process is most commonly observed in printed circuit boards where it may significantly decrease the insulation between conductors.

 The main factor facilitating the ECM is humidity.
-In the presence of water, ECM can go very quickly.
+In the presence of water, ECM can grow very quickly.
 Usually the process involves several stages: water adsorption, anode metal dissolution, ion accumulation, ion migration to cathode, and dendritic growth.
-The growth of the dendrite takes fraction of a second, during which time the resistance between anode and cathode drops almost to zero.
+The growth of the dendrite takes a fraction of a second, during which time the resistance between anode and cathode drops almost to zero.

 Characteristics

 In addition to the electrical potential difference, the presence of moisture is a driving factor in the ECM.
 If there is a sufficient film of moisture with condensation and even at low electrical voltage, the ECM can form a bridging structure between the contacts after just a few minutes.

 In general, the process can be broken down into the following steps: